Aniruddha: The Great War and Marriage to Usha

 The Yadus' army attacked Banasura in a great battle.
 When the Yadu princes and their army besieged his kingdom with 12 akshauhinis, surrounding it completely, Banasura staged a fierce counterattack.
 During the war, Shiva appeared on the battlefield, riding on Nandi, to protect his devotee, Banasura.
 Balarama fought against Banasura's commander, while Samba fought against Banasura's son.
 To bear witness, the leaders of the godly souls headed by Brahma came in their celestial vehicles, as also the sages, the perfected souls, and the venerable personalities, the singers and apsaras of heaven, and the yakshinis.
 Krishna and Shiva faced each other.
-Krishna used a brahmastra against Shiva's brahmastra, a mountain weapon against a wind weapon, a rain weapon against a fire weapon, and His narayanastra against Shiva's pasupatiastra.
+Krishna used a brahmastra against Shiva's brahmastra, a mountain weapon against a wind weapon, a rain weapon against a fire weapon, and his narayanastra against Shiva's pashupatastra.
 After duelling with Satyaki, Bana took up arms against Krishna.
 However, Krishna blew his conch and instantly, Banasura's charioteer was killed and his chariot broken and shattered.

 In a desperate attempt to save Banasura, Kothara, his mother, stood naked before Krishna with her hair dishevelled.
 When the deity looked away, the asura fled to the city.
 When Shiva's forces had been defeated, Jvara, the embodiment of Shiva's fever, bearing three heads and three feet, attacked Krishna with scorching heat.
 Krishna produced his own Jvara of frigid coldness, and the two fought each other.
 Overwhelmed by Vishnu's fever, Shiva's Jvara offered its surrender and obeisance to Krishna and departed.

 Meanwhile, Balarama defeated Banasura's commander.
 Bana rode forth upon his chariot to fight with Krishna, and the fought back with his Sudarshana Chakra.
 When Krishna started chopping Banasura's arms, Shiva returned to his senses and extolled the glories of Krishna, and urged him not to kill Banasura, whom he had bestowed with fearlessness.
 Obliging, Krishna replied that he had never intended to kill Banasura, since he was the son of Bali and the grandson of the devout Prahlada.
 Vishnu had promised Bali not to kill any member of his family, and therefore would not slay him.
 However, Krishna severed Banasura's extra arms to destroy the latter's pride, leaving Banasura with only four arms.